BOB262/learngit/readme.txt

 Git is a distributed version control system.
-Git is free software distributed under the GPL--最新版本new.bobobobobobobo
+Git is free software distributed under the GPL--最新版本new. bobobobobobob